For Friends & Family

 Q. What is the Golden Bear Debit Card and how is it related to Bear Bucks?

 A. The Golden Bear Debit Card has nothing to do with Bear Bucks or the other things the KU ID card can do.
 It is not a replacement for the KU ID card.

-The Golden Bear Debit Card is a separate card issued by the Bursar's Office.
+The Golden Bear Debit Card is a separate card issued by the Office of Student Accounts.
 Sometimes a student is entitled to a refund due to dropping a class, overpaying fees, or changing housing or meal plan assignments, among other reasons.
-Rather than issue paper checks as they used to do, the Bursar's Office has contracted with HigherOne to distribute their refunds, and the Golden Bear Debit Card is part of that arrangement.
+Rather than issue paper checks as they used to do, the Office of Student Accounts has contracted with HigherOne to distribute their refunds, and the Golden Bear Debit Card is part of that arrangement.
 Every student receives a GBDC a week or two before the semester starts, but how they use it is up to them.